adityapanchal10/chip8/README.md

 ## **ROMS**

+-INVADERS:
--INVADERS: start the game using W
+  - start the game using W
-        left: Q
+  - left: Q
-        right: E
+  - right: E
-        W: shoot
+  - W: shoot

+-BRIX:
--BRIX: Q to move left, E to move right
+  - Q to move left
+  - E to move right

 -PONG: 2 player game
-        Player1: 1 and Q to move up and down
+  - Player1: 1 and Q to move up and down
-        Player2: 4 and R to move up and down
+  - Player2: 4 and R to move up and down

+-TANK:
--TANK: 2 to move down
+  - 2 to move down
-        Q to turn left
+  - Q to turn left
-        E to turn right
+  - E to turn right
-        S to move up
+  - S to move up
-        W to fire
+  - W to fire

+-TETRIS:
--TETRIS: W to move left
+ - W to move left
-        E to move right
+ - E to move right
-        Q to rotate piece
+ - Q to rotate piece